phillipian/upload-automation/README.md

 # Phillipian Article Upload Automation
 Project to automate uploading to phillipian.net
 ### Jobs
-- [ ] Jeffrey - commit what you did / be able to extract articles from budget
+- [ ] Jeffrey - extract content from budget, write out the template for the script
-- [ ] Alex - style template image to display caption and credit
+- [ ] Alex - style template image to display caption and credit, write out the template for the script
 - [ ] Sarah - google docs, write out the template for the script
 ### Logistics
 - [ ] Get a url column